colesanderson/stock-library/README.md

 How to Make Money in Stocks - 4th Edition (Book)

+A Beginner's Guide To Day Trading Online - 2nd Edition (Book)

 ## 5 Basic Stock Categories of Market Capitalization

 * Micro Cap: Under 250 million: Smallest and hence the riskest.